-Now you’ve tried photomontage, you can check our article on abstract photography tips or photo eassay examples for more creative photography ideas!
+Now you’ve tried photomontage, check out our articles on multiplicity photography, abstract photography tips or photo essays for more creative photography ideas!

-There are seven different coloured shared taxi trucks in Chiang Mai, most of which opperate along set routes.
+There are seven different coloured shared taxi trucks in Chiang Mai, most of which operate along set routes.
 I photographed this montage at multiple locations